Archive File

 Note that server will not load the SAML2 partner data files if a corresponding <filename>.initialized file is present in the domain’s $DOMAIN_HOME/security directory.
 This indicates that existing data files have already been processed.
 To force the server to reload a SAML2 partner data file, remove the corresponding <filename>.initialized file, and restart the server to reinitialize the SAML2 partner data.

-Note that this functionality is only present starting in the October 2023 PSUs for WebLogic Server 12.2.1.4 and 14.1.1, and WebLogic Server 14.1.2 or newer.
+Note that this functionality is only present starting in the October 2023 PSUs for WebLogic Server 12.2.1.4 and 14.1.1, and future versions of WebLogic Server.

 wlsdeploy/sharedLibraries